anabaei/SprintPlaning/readme.md

 ``` ruby
 <%= form_for @user do |f| %>
 ```
-To address the form, first we have to set instance variable in controller as `User.new` & define a routes as `post('users/', to: 'users#create')`.
-Beucase default format of form_for is  users_path.
+To address the form, first we have to set instance variable in controller as `User.new` and in routes `post('users/', to: 'users#create')` beucase default format of form_for is set to post users_path address.

 ### Validation